 For those looking for more stiffness and pulling power, the Elite TSAWESS-1102H (14 oz. rod weight) heavy power/ fast action surf rod is your stick.

 The Tsunami Airwave Elite casts extremely well, works with natural baits and plugs and is an excellent value, with features found in surf rods costing twice as much.
 It’s a great rod for the surf as well as jetty fishing.
 From scup to stripers, this lightweight and versatile rod has you covered.

-One of the things I really like about this a 2-piece rod is that it has a 70/30 split, meaning it will give you the strength and performance of a one-piece unit, but with the added benefit of better portability and storage.
+One of the things I really like about this 2-piece rod is that it has a 70/30 split, meaning it will give you the strength and performance of a one-piece unit, but with the added benefit of better portability and storage.

 Another is the manufacturer’s reputation for excellent customer and warranty service.
 This shouldn’t be overlooked when making your choice.

 - The only possible con with the Airwave Elite just so happens to be what many others like about it – the 70/30 split of the rod.
-While many like the added one-piece solid feel it gives them, there are others who may not like it for taking up more space in transport and/or storage where it might prove a tight squeeze, such as in a small vehicle.
+While many like the added one-piece solid feel it gives them, others may not like it for taking up more space in transport and/or storage where it might prove a tight squeeze, such as in a small vehicle.

 - Line rating: 15-30 lbs